ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 5. Click on **Purchase** once you are satisfied with all the parameters and wait for the deployment to end.

  Now once the deployment is complete, you will have alerts set up in Data Factory.
-There will be different features like send alerts to Microsoft Teams (via Logic App) etc depending on the options you selected at the deployment time.
+There will be different features like send alerts to Microsoft Teams (via Logic App) etc. depending on the options you selected at deployment time.